FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 **"Number of"** is often abbreviated as **"n_"** in NOMAD.
 Type it into the search bar and select the appropriate filter name.
 We want to constrain the formula, but let us keep room for a wild card, e.g. another metal or ligand constituent.
-If it trouble us down the road, we can just tighten the filter.
+If it troubles us down the road, we can just tighten the filter.
 So finish the _single inequality query_ with **"<=6"**.

 The current query will leave room for systems without any metal atom, i.e. not MOFs.